hustgetlijun/SC_DA/README.md

 # SC_DA
 ## Abstract:
-Unsupervised domain adaptation is critical in various computer vision tasks, such as object detection, instance segmentation, etc. They attempt to reduce domain bias-induced performance degradation while also promoting model application speed.
-Previous works in domain adaptation object detection attempt to align image-level and instance-level shifts to eventually minimize the domain discrepancy, but they may align single-class features to mixed-class features in image-level domain adaptation because each image in the object detection task may be more than one class and object.
-In order to achieve single-class with single-class alignment and mixed-class with mixed-class alignment, we treat the mixed-class of the feature as a new class and propose a mixed-classes $H-divergence$ for object detection to achieve homogenous feature alignment and reduce negative transfer.
-Then, a Semantic Consistency Feature Alignment Model (SCFAM) based on mixed-classes $H-divergence$ was also presented.
-To improve single-class and mixed-class semantic information and accomplish semantic separation, the SCFAM model proposes Semantic Prediction Models (SPM) and Semantic Bridging Components (SBC).
-And the weight of the pix domain discriminator loss is then changed based on the SPM result to reduce sample imbalance.
-Extensive unsupervised domain adaption experiments on widely used datasets illustrate our proposed approach's robust object detection in domain bias settings.
+Unsupervised domain adaptation is crucial for mitigating the performance degradation caused by domain bias in object detection tasks.
+Previous studies focus on pix-level and instance-level shifts alignment in attempts to minimize domain discrepancy.
+However, this method may lead to aligning single-class features with mixed-class features during image-level domain adaptation, given that each image in object detection tasks can belong to more than one category.
+To achieve the same category feature alignment between single-class and mixed-class, our method considers features with different mixed categories as a new class and proposes a mixed-classes $H-divergence$ to reduce domain bias for object detection.
+To enhance both single-class and mixed-class semantic information and achieve semantic separation for mixed-classes $H-divergence$, we employ Semantic Prediction Models (SPM) and Semantic Bridging Components (SBC).
+Furthermore, we reweigh the loss of the pix domain discriminator based on the SPM results to reduce sample imbalance.
+Our extensive experiments on widely used datasets illustrate how our method can robustly improve object detection in domain bias settings.

 ## The Datasets of ours are:
 https://pan.baidu.com/s/1ZiEdHgRVhmBZvywUhvbBkQ              access code：odq6

+## pre-trained models:

 ## Related works:
  * https://github.com/hustgetlijun/RCAN